 p explanatory variables/features unto which the regression task is to be determined.

-Now let’s look at the terminal nodes of our tree:
+Now let’s look at the root and internal nodes of our tree:

 - Industry < 748